Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Related Work

 A growing line of research has examined the reuse of PTM specifically in downstream software projects~\citep{jiang2024peatmoss, duan2024modelgo, banyongrakkul2025release}.
-For instance, a recent work has examined PTM reuse specifically in downstream software projects by analyzing GitHub issues and pull requests~\citep{banyongrakkul2025release}.
-The taxonomies derived from this study identified challenges in model usage, adaptation, configuration, and resource management, showing that PTM-related issues take longer to resolve than non-PTM issues.
+For instance,~\citet{banyongrakkul2025release} examined PTM reuse specifically in downstream software projects by analyzing GitHub issues and pull requests.
+Their taxonomies recorded challenges in model usage, adaptation, configuration, and resource management, showing that PTM-related issues take longer to resolve than non-PTM issues.
 While these studies highlight barriers, they do not capture systematic PTM integration within software systems.
 Other research has documented metadata for 281,638 PTM packages and 28,575 downstream repositories, including license information, revealing that 0.24\% of licenses between PTMs and their dependent projects are inconsistent~\citep{jiang2024peatmoss}.
 Tools like ModelGo complement this by assessing license conflicts, improper license choices, and obligations across software, datasets, and PTMs~\citep{duan2024modelgo}.
-These findings highlight the gaps in understanding downstream adoption and reuse of PTM that we address in this work.
+These findings highlight the gaps in understanding downstream adoption and reuse of PTM that we work to address in this work.

 Unlike prior small-scale mixed-model datasets—covering both traditional ML models and PTMs~\citep{sens2024large,11029840}, PeaTMOSS~\citep{jiang2024peatmoss} enables detailed analysis of PTM dependencies, supporting structured insights into PTM integration.
 Based on this dataset, our work aims at PTM-specific reuse, combining large-scale mining with qualitative analysis to systematically categorize reuse types (RQ1), map pipeline stage utilization (RQ2), and investigate cross-stage model interactions (RQ3).
 This approach fills a critical gap in the literature by focusing exclusively on PTM reuse, rather than general ML model usage, offering actionable insights for improving reproducibility, maintainability, and design of ML-enabled systems.